Closed until Monday, Schedule a callback

 What is a lifetime mortgage?

 A lifetime mortgage is a type of loan that lets you borrow money against the value of your home.
 It can help you to release some of the money that you've built up into your home over the years.
-You can use the funds to pay off existing debts, help your family or simply boost your finances later in life.
+You can use the funds to help boost your finances later in life.

-To be eligible for a lifetime mortgage you must be aged 55 or over with a property worth at least £70,000.
-You can access up to 59% of your home's value at a fixed interest rate.
+To be eligible for a lifetime mortgage you typically must be aged 55 or over with a property worth at least £70,000.

-There are two types of lifetime mortgage from which you can choose, depending on how you want to receive your funds:
+There are two ways you can release funds through a lifetime mortgage from which you can choose, depending on how you want to receive your funds:

-1. A lump-sum lifetime mortgage, with which interest accrues on the full amount from day one.
+1. A lump-sum lifetime mortgage, where you release funds as a single amount, and interest accrues on the full amount from day one.

-2. Following an initial release, further amounts are released, this is called a drawdown lifetime mortgage, with which interest only accrues on the money that you release.
+2. Following an initial release, further amounts can be released, this is called a drawdown lifetime mortgage, with which interest only accrues on the money that you release.
 Further drawdowns are not guaranteed and will be subject to the fixed interest rate at the time money is released.
-Your home still belongs to you and you're free to continue to live in it.
+With both options your home still belongs to you and you're free to continue to live in it.

 A plan will normally end when you or the last remaining applicant pass away or move into long-term care.
-At the end of the plan, your home is typically sold, with the loan and rolled up interest repaid using the proceeds.
+At the end of the plan, your home is typically sold, with the loan and any rolled up interest repaid using the proceeds.
 Any remaining funds are passed to your estate.
-However, you also have the option to start paying back the loan with voluntary repayments, subject to criteria.
+However, you also have the option to start paying back the loan with voluntary repayments, subject to criteria - or with mandatory repayments for some products, if this is the most suitable option for you.

 What's the other type of equity release?